cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 ```

 I'm including a commented out line that shows how you could route emails that
 contain `pdf` in the `to` address of the inbound email.
-In otherwords, sending
+In other words, sending
 an inbound email to `pdf@inbound.yousite.con` would route the email to the pdf
 mailbox.